liutikas/liutikas.github.io/_posts/2025-03-05-Thats-Gonna-Leave-A-Mark.md

 }
 ```

-and wondered how does Gradle know where to find these plugin.
-I hope this post can help you answer that.
+And you might have wondered how Gradle locates these plugin.
+This post aims to demystify that process.

-The easy part of the answer is that Gradle ships a number of plugins inside its distribution.
-Gradle calls them
+The simpler aspect is that Gradle includes a set of plugins within its distribution, known as [core plugins](https://docs.gradle.org/current/userguide/plugin_reference.html#plugin_reference).
-[core plugins](https://docs.gradle.org/current/userguide/plugin_reference.html#plugin_reference) and examples of these
+Examples include `id("java-library")`, `id("maven-publish")`, and `"id(signing")`.
+Since these plugins are part of
-are `id("java-library")`, `id("maven-publish")`, and `"id(signing")`.
-As these plugins are part of [the distribution
+[the Gradle distribution]({% post_url 2024-12-18-What-The-Distribution %}), their JAR files are already present on your
-Gradle]({% post_url 2024-12-18-What-The-Distribution %}) their jars already on your machine by the time you run Gradle.
+machine by when you execute Gradle.

-The trickier bit is what happens to [community plugins](https://docs.gradle.org/current/userguide/plugin_basics.html#2_community_plugins)
+The more intricate part involves [community plugins](https://docs.gradle.org/current/userguide/plugin_basics.html#2_community_plugins)
-that ship on a Maven server somewhere.
-By default, Gradle will only search for plugins on Gradle Plugin Portal, but you
+that are hosted on Maven repositories.
+By default, Gradle searches for plugins exclusively on Gradle Plugin Portal.
-can customize it in `settings.gradle.kts` using:
+However, you can extend this search by configuring additional repositories your in `settings.gradle.kts` file:

 ```kotlin
 pluginManagement {